FlowFuse/node-red-dashboard/docs/layouts/index.md

+---
+description: Understand how the Node-RED Dashboard layouts can be configured for your applications.
+---

 # Layouts

 Layouts are a configuration available on a page-by-page basis.
 They control how all of the [Groups](../nodes/config/ui-group) of widgets are laid out on a given [Page](../nodes/config/ui-page):